 \section{Conclusions}

-In this paper our far reaching goal was to solve analytically the relaxation problem for the double well Hadamard energy \eqref{enerex} in two space dimensions when the rigidity measure $\mu$ is sufficiently small.
-An apparently more attainable target was to locate the corresponding binodal region inside the strain space.
-The study of the limit $\mu \to 0$ was expected to show how the 'cooperative' , rigidity-controlled microstructures, dominating the quasiconvex envelope at large $\mu$, give rise to more arbitrary and less controlled microstructures characterizing first order phase transitions in zero rigidity liquids.
+In this paper we posed the problem of solving analytically the relaxation problem for the double well Hadamard energy \eqref{enerex} in two space dimensions in the limit when the rigidity measure $\mu$ is sufficiently small.
+However, we only succeeded in attaining a much more modest goal of locating a substantial part of the corresponding binodal region in the strain space.

-We used some of our previously developed methods to pinpoint a substantial portion of the binodal.
-While our general methods apply for Hadamard materials in the entire parameter range and are amenable to numerical implementation, here we were able to obtain the explicit asymptotic formulas only in the 'near-liquid' regime.
-In particular, we showed that in an 'almost liquid' limit, a subset of the jump set adjacent to the high strain phase remains stable which ensures that simple lamination delivers the corresponding part of the binodal.
-This means that even when the reference measure of rigidity $\mu$ is small, the high strain phase maintains its tangential rigidity at the level which ensures solid-solid like nature of the incipient phase transition.
-Instead, our analysis showed that the subset of the jump set adjacent to the low strain and low rigidity phase is unstable in the $\mu \to 0$ limit.
+To deal analytically with these challenging questions, we used some of our previously developed methods centered around the computation of the jump set and the identification of its stable part.
+While our general methods apply for Hadamard materials in the entire parameter range and are amenable to numerical implementation, in this paper we have chosen to focus only on explicit asymptotic study of the ``near-liquid'' regime.

+In particular, we managed to show that in this limit, a subset of the jump set adjacent to the high strain phase remains stable which ensures that simple lamination delivers the corresponding part of the binodal.
+This means that even when the parameter $\mu$ is infinitesimally small, the high strain phase maintains its tangential rigidity at the level which ensures solid-solid like nature of the incipient phase transition.

+By contrast, our analysis showed that the subset of the jump set adjacent to the low strain and low energy phase is unstable in the $\mu \to 0$ limit.
 Moreover, the secondary jump set is also unstable in this limit.
-This result suggests that laminates of any finite rank are unstable near the corresponding subset of the binodal.
-As we've demonstrated for hydrostatic strains, the reduced rigidity control in this range allows the incipient phase transformation to proceed non-cooperatively through the formation of isolated nuclei of the more rigid phase inside the matrix of the less rigid phase.
-Such transformation mechanism is already very similar to the one believed to be operating in purely fluid-fluid phase transitions.
+This result implies that laminates of any \emph{finite} rank are unstable and cannot be associated to any part of the binodal in that regime.